-Parameter Description Gxxx Name of the voltage-controlled element.
+Token Description Gxxx Name of the voltage-controlled element.
 Must begin with G, followed by up to 1023 alphanumeric characters. in +/- Positive or negative controlling nodes.
 Specify one pair for each dimension. n+/- Positive or negative node of the controlled element. transconductance Voltage-to-current conversion factor.
-VCCS Keyword for the voltage-controlled current source.
-VCCS is a reserved IBIS-ISS keyword; do not use it as a node name. x1, Controlling voltage, across the in + and in - nodes.
-Specify the x values in increasing order. y1, Corresponding element values of x.
+VCCS Pre-defined token for the voltage-controlled current source.
+VCCS is a reserved IBIS-ISS word; do not use it as a node name. x1, Controlling voltage, across the in + and in - nodes.
+Specify the x values in increasing order. y1, Corresponding element values of x .